sugarchain-project/sugarchain/README.md

 Unit Test
 ---------

-All Yumekawa developers should execute this unit test.
+All Sugarchain Yumekawa developers should execute this unit test.
 Some updates may break these tests in some occasions.

  * Test All
  ```bash